williamdemeo/ds644-spring2023/projects/Project3/README.md

     should have just `timeusage/build.sbt` and `timeusage/src`; you should NOT have `timeusage/timeusage/build.sbt` and `timeusage/timeusage/src`.

 4. Extract the [atussum.csv.bz2][] data file and place it in the `timeusage/src/main/resources/timeusage/` directory.

+    (If you don't know how to extract a compressed file with a .bz2 extension, please Google it.)
 ------------------------

 #### The Problem